liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/How-to-use-liferay-npm-bundler.md

 This states that for all npm packages (`*`) the pre-process phase (`plugins`) must run the `replace-browser-modules` plugin (if we wanted to run that plugin during the post phase, it should say `post-plugins` instead of `plugins`).

-Looking at the [documentation](https://github.com/liferay/liferay-frontend-projects/blob/master/maintenance/projects/js-toolkit/packages/liferay-npm-bundler-plugin-replace-browser-modules/README.md) of `replace-browser-modules` plugin we can see that this plugin replaces Javascript modules as defined under the `browser` section of `package.json` files.
+Looking at the [documentation](https://github.com/liferay/liferay-frontend-projects/blob/master/maintenance/projects/js-toolkit/packages/liferay-npm-bundler-plugin-replace-browser-modules/README.md) of `replace-browser-modules` plugin we can see that this plugin replaces JavaScript modules as defined under the `browser` section of `package.json` files.
 This means that, for each npm package that our project has as dependency, `liferay-npm-bundler` will make sure that each one having a `browser` section in its `package.json` files will have its server side files replaced by their counterpart browser versions.

 The next part of the `.npmbundlerrc` section specifies the `.babelrc` file to use when running Babel through the packages'`.js` files.
 Please keep in mind that, in this phase, Babel is used to transform package files (for example to convert them to AMD format if necessary) not to transpile them.
 If you need to transpile your files you need to call Babel before the bundler or configure the [babel-loader](../packages/liferay-npm-bundler-loader-babel-loader) to do so.